 The Company generates two types of commission revenue: sales-based commission revenue that is recognized at the point of sale on the trade date and trailing commission revenue that is recognized over time as earned.
 Sales-based commission revenue varies by investment product and is based on a percentage of an investment product's current market value at the time of purchase.
-Trailing commission revenue is generally based on a percentage of the current market value of clients' investment holdings in trail-eligible assets, and is recognized over the period during which services, such as on-going support, are performed.
-As trailing commission revenue is based on the market value of clients' investment holdings, this variable consideration is constrained until the market value is determinable.
+Trailing commission revenue is generally based on a percentage of the current market value of clients' investment holdings in trail-eligible assets, and is recognized over the period during which services, such as ongoing support, are performed.
+As trailing commission revenue is based on the market value of clients' investment holdings, the consideration is variable and an estimate of the variable consideration is constrained due to dependence on unpredictable market impacts.
+The constraint is removed once the investment holdings value can be determined.